PrismarineJS/flying-squid/doc/API.md

 change the block at position `position` to `blockType` and `blockData`

-this will not change the block for the user themself.
+this will not change the block for the user himself.
 It is mainly useful when a user places a block and only needs to send it to other players on the server

 #### player.sendBlock(position,blockType,blockData)